Pearson-Higher-Ed/design/c/toolbar/v1.0.0-beta.4/index.md

       - Showing action only upon selection... what if all items in the toolbar are actions?
 Give a message prompting to select? <-- testing candidate

 changelog:
+  - version: 1.0.0-beta.4
+    changes: |
+      - ADDED: Use case context to some examples
   - version: 1.0.0-beta.3
     changes: |
       - FIXED: Button labels to sentence case